Vaudeville: Beginnings

-With its first subtle appearances within the early 1860s, vaudeville was not initially a common form of entertainment.
+With its first subtle appearances in the early 1860s, vaudeville was not initially a common form of entertainment.
 The form gradually evolved from the concert saloon and variety hall into its mature form throughout the 1870s and 1880s.
-This more gentle form was known as "Polite Vaudeville".
+This more genteel form was known as "Polite Vaudeville".

 In the years before the American Civil War, entertainment existed on a different scale.
 Similar variety theatre existed before 1860 in Europe and elsewhere.
 In the US, as early as the first decades of the 19th century, theatergoers could enjoy a performance consisting of Shakespeare plays, acrobatics, singing, dancing, and comedy.
 As the years progressed, people seeking diversified amusement found an increasing number of ways to be entertained.
 Vaudeville was characterized by traveling companies touring through cities and towns.
 A handful of circuses regularly toured the country; dime museums appealed to the curious; amusement parks, riverboats, and town halls often featured "cleaner" presentations of variety entertainment; compared to saloons, music halls, and burlesque houses, which catered to those with a taste for the risqué.
 In the 1840s, the minstrel show, another type of variety performance, and "the first emanation of a pervasive and purely American mass culture", grew to enormous popularity and formed what Nick Tosches called "the heart of 19th-century show business".
 A significant influence also came from "Dutch" (i.e., German or faux-German) minstrels and comedians.
 Medicine shows traveled the countryside offering programs of comedy, music, jugglers, and other novelties along with displays of tonics, salves, and miracle elixirs, while "Wild West" shows provided romantic vistas of the disappearing frontier, complete with trick riding, music and drama.
 Vaudeville incorporated these various itinerant amusements into a stable, institutionalized form centered in America's growing urban hubs.

 From the mid-1860s, impresario Tony Pastor, a former singing circus clown who had become a prominent variety theater performer and manager, capitalized on middle class sensibilities and spending power when he began to feature "polite" variety programs in his New York City theatres.
 Pastor opened his first "Opera House" on the Bowery in 1865, later moving his variety theater operation to Broadway and, finally, to Fourteenth Street near Union Square.
 He only began to use the term "vaudeville" in place of "variety" in early 1876.
 Hoping to draw a potential audience from female and family-based shopping traffic uptown, Pastor barred the sale of liquor in his theatres, eliminated bawdy material from his shows, and offered gifts of coal and hams to attendees.
 Pastor's experiment proved successful, and other managers soon followed suit.